quickfeed/quickfeed/doc/teacher.md

 The file system layout of the `tests` repository must match that of the `assignments` repository, as shown below.
 The `assignment.yml` files contains the [assignment information](#assignment-information).
 In addition, each assignment folder should also contain test code for the corresponding assignment.
-The `scripts` folder must contain a `run.sh` script file with commands to be executed when running assignment tests.
-This script will be used for every course assignment unless there is an assignment-specific `run.sh` script in the assignment folder.
-This script will only be used when running tests for this specific assignment.
+The scripts folder may contain a `run.sh` script with commands to be executed when running assignment tests.
+An assignment-specific `run.sh` script will only be used when running tests for the specific assignment.
 If `scripts` folder contains a Dockerfile, a Docker image tagged with the course code will be built locally and used when running tests for the assignment.

 ```text